Preparing Garden Soil for Growing Hostas

 Soil Fertility.
 Hostas require nutrient rich soil to grow to their best.
 Hostas are foliage plants with lots of luxurious plump leaves that require a lot of Nitrogen to grow every year.

-For this reason hostas will not grow well in sandy or stoney soils as these soil types do not only drain too quickly but also they do not retain nutrients.
+For this reason, hostas will not grow well in sandy or stony soils as these soil types not only drain too quickly but also do not retain nutrients.

 Soils with high organic content are excellent for growing hostas, particularly with the addition of mulch in the spring to add more nutrients.

 Soil Structure.
 The optimal soil structure for hostas is a light friable material with an areated structure.
-The roots of the hostas ar white, fleshy and they grow very deep into the soil relative to the size of the plant.
+The roots of the hostas are white and fleshy and they grow very deep into the soil relative to the size of the plant.

-The deep roots are as result of the plants reliance on a good supply of moisture and nutrients.
-Compacted soil restricts the grow of roots which will cause inadequate established roots system and increase the likely hood of stunted growth of the leaves and vulnerability to drought.
+The deep roots are a result of the plant’s reliance on a good supply of moisture and nutrients.
+Compacted soil restricts the growth of roots which will cause an inadequate established root system and increase the likelihood of stunted growth of the leaves and vulnerability to drought.

 Therefore planting directly into heavy clay soils should be avoided and the soil will require significant amending, or you can plant hostas in pots instead.